thisago/htmlAntiCopy/readme.md

 ## Usage

+You can use the compiled JS in [build](./build), or compile.

-You need to install the [Nim](https://nim-lang.org) in your system to follow this steps
+To compile, you need to install the [Nim](https://nim-lang.org) in your system to follow this steps

 ### In web